Single Tooth Replacement | Multiple tooth Replacement | Full Mouth teeth Replacement

-If you are missing one or more teeth from your smile, our dentists may suggest dental implants to restore your smile.
-Dental implants are surgical treatment and are available from start to finish at East Boston Dental & Orthodontics, Boston, MA.
+If you are missing one or more teeth from your smile, dental implants may be suggested by our skilled dentists, Dr. Bansal, Dr. Chawla and Dr. Jun, to restore your smile.
+Dental implants are a surgical treatment and are available from start to finish at Salem Family Dental Care.
 When compared to other forms of tooth replacement, dental implants are considered exceptionally strong and stable, designed to replace the entirety of your tooth from the tooth root to the crown.